prototype23/FomanticUI-jQuery-ES6-Boilerplate/README.md

   - Scss font face example. (_fonts.scss)
   - A flexbox scss mixin helper. (_flexbox.scss)
   - A missing scss mixin for the placeholder. (_input-placeholder.scss)
   - An extra sets of color variables.
-Link for the Semantic UI colors provided too. (_vars.scss)
+Link for the Fomantic UI colors provided too. (_vars.scss)

 ## Folder structure
 ### Needed on Distribution / Live